academie-de-espee/academie-de-espee.github.io/other-articles/leg-wounds.md

 pain of the wound was not lessened in any way by a change from a standing to a sitting or to a prone position.
 The pain was ever present and it terminated the fight.
-<BR><BR>

 With all of this in mind, should we not review the rules governing leg wounds and the continuing of a fight once one has been so wounded?
 Putting all matters of honor and properness aside for the moment, does not the sheer physical inability of a young fighter of considerable skill, endurance and